The Double (Saramago novel): Plot summary

 Soon after, António pays Tertuliano a visit at home.
 He shows Tertuliano the letter with Maria's signature.
 Threatened, Tertuliano tells him to leave, saying he will call the police.
 António says that he will call Maria and tell her of Tertuliano's forgery.
 Tertuliano asks what he wants, and António says he intends to spend the night with Maria.
 António has already contacted her while pretending to be Tertuliano and invited her to look at a country home with him, his country home.
 António wants revenge for Tertuliano's intrusion into his stable married life.
 Furious and ashamed, Tertuliano gives António his clothes, identification, and the keys to his car.

 After António leaves, Tertuliano exchanges his clothes for some in António's closet.
-He drives in António's car to António's house, where he makes love to António's wife Helena that night.
+He drives in António's car to António's house, where he has sex with António's wife Helena that night.
 In the morning, she makes him breakfast while he reads the paper without her ever suspecting that he is not her husband.

 Meanwhile, Maria and António have spent the night together.
 In the morning, Maria wakes first and notices the indentation on António's finger from his wedding ring.
 She deduces that he is not Tertuliano and demands she be allowed to leave.

 Tertuliano had hoped that António would return to find him in bed with Helena.
 As time passes without António returning home, he becomes anxious about Maria, leaves António and Helena's home, and rushes to a pay phone to call Maria's house.
 A colleague of Maria's answers the phone and tells him that Maria died earlier that morning in a car accident.

 Tertuliano checks into a hotel and calls his mother to tell her he is alive.
 She meets him at the hotel and he tells her the entire story.
 The next day, he buys a newspaper to learn the details of the accident: a head-on collision with a truck.
 The truck driver, when questioned by police, said that the passengers in the car appeared to be quarreling before their automobile crossed the center lane and crashed into the truck.

 Tertuliano returns to António's house and reveals his identity to Helena, explaining that the man who died was her husband.
 He gives her António's identification and asks for her forgiveness.
 She responds: "Forgive is just a word."
 Helena asks Tertuliano to stay with her and take the place of her husband, and he accepts her invitation.